-JBL Bar 1300 is a 15-channel Dolby Atmos soundbar
+The JBL Bar 1300 is a 15-channel Dolby Atmos soundbar

-(Pocket-lint) - JBL has announced a new addition to its soundbar roster, with the JBL Bar 1300 - a 15-channel Dolby Atmos and DTS:X-capable soundbar with detachable wireless surround speakers.
+JBL has announced a new addition to its soundbar roster, with the JBL Bar 1300 - a 15-channel Dolby Atmos and DTS:X-capable soundbar with detachable wireless surround speakers.

 It sits as the flagship offering in its now five-strong line-up, and joins the JBL Bar 300, 500, 800 and 1000 that were announced in August last year.